chompoo500ml/basicblog/README.md

 ## How to setup development environment

-- Because our server-side api beased on Ruby on Rails; You need to install it for local development; Check the guide from here [http://guides.rubyonrails.org/](http://guides.rubyonrails.org/)
+- Because our server-side api are developed based on Ruby on Rails; You need to install it for local development; Check the guide from here [http://guides.rubyonrails.org/](http://guides.rubyonrails.org/)
 - Do following to prepare development environment

 ```sh